tsheringphuntsho18/AS2025_SWE302/practical_08/gui-testing/README.md

-# Dog Image Browser - GUI Testing with Cypress
+# Dog Image Browser - GUI Testing Solution (Reference Implementation)

-This is a [Next.js](https://nextjs.org) application for **Practical 8: GUI Testing with Cypress**.
-It demonstrates comprehensive end-to-end testing of a web application using Cypress.
+This is the **complete reference solution** for **Practical 8: GUI Testing with Cypress**.
+Students should use the `gui-testing` folder for their walkthrough and refer to this solution only when stuck or for verification.

-## About This Application
+## About This Solution

+This folder contains the completed version of the practical with:
+- ✅ Full Cypress configuration
+- ✅ Comprehensive test suite with 8 test files (31 tests total)
+- ✅ Custom commands for reusable test code
+- ✅ Page Object pattern implementation
+- ✅ Test fixtures for consistent data
+- ✅ Complete user journey tests

-The Dog Image Browser is a simple web application that:
+The Dog Image Browser application:
 - Fetches random dog images from the Dog CEO API
 - Allows users to filter by breed
 - Displays dog images in a responsive UI